 In this paper, we are concerned with high-quality shape deformation techniques for their use in design optimization tasks.
-Such techniques typically incorporate the minimization of physically-inspired energies in order to perform smooth and physically plausible deformations, as exemplified by mesh-based variational methods computing smooth harmonic or biharmonic deformations by solving Laplacian or bi-Laplacian systems [7, 8].
-The finite element-based FEMWARP technique [7, 9], which computes a harmonic deformation, was generalized from tetrahedra to hexahedra in [2], and turned out to be highly successful in comparison to other methods.
+Such techniques typically incorporate the minimization of physically-inspired energies in order to perform smooth and physically plausible deformations, as exemplified by mesh-based variational methods computing smooth harmonic or biharmonic deformations by solving Laplacian or bi-Laplacian systems [5,6].
+The finite element-based FEMWARP technique [5,7], which computes a harmonic deformation, was generalized from tetrahedra to hexahedra in [1], and turned out to be highly successful in comparison to other methods.
 While the deformations produced by mesh-based variational methods tend to preserve element quality well, they have to be custom-tailored to each mesh type (e.g., tetrahedral or hexahedral), and they depend on the element quality of the underlying mesh.

-In contrast, meshless deformation techniques avoid these limitations by computing a space deformation $\mathbf{d} \colon \mathbb{R}^3 \to \mathbb{R}^3$ that deforms the whole embedding space, thereby implicitly deforming the mesh.
-Spline-based free-form deformation (FFD) techniques [10] have been widely used in both the graphics and engineering communities [11].
-After its initial conception numerous extensions have been proposed, and we refer the reader to the survey papers [12-14] for a more comprehensive overview.
-However, spline-based FFD does not offer the same degree of fairness as harmonic or biharmonic deformations, and it requires a rather tedious control lattice setup, as we investigate in detail in [4].
+In contrast, meshless deformation techniques avoid these limitation by computing a space warp $\mathbf{d} : \mathbb{R}^3 \to \mathbb{R}^3$ that deforms the whole embedding space, thereby implicitly deforming the mesh.
+Spline-based free-form deformation (FFD) techniques [8] have been widely used in both the graphics and engineering communities [9].
+After its initial conception numerous extensions have been proposed, and we refer the reader to the survey papers [10-12] for a more comprehensive overview.
+However, spline-based FFD does not offer the same degree of smoothness as harmonic or biharmonic deformations, and it requires a rather tedious control lattice setup, as we investigate in detail in [3].

-In [3] we successfully combined the advantages of meshless approaches and mesh-based variational methods by employing radial basis functions (RBFs) for mesh deformation.
-RBF space deformations can handle arbitrary polyhedral meshes and offer a degree of fairness comparable to mesh-based variational techniques.
-However, an inherent limitation of this approach is that the implicit energy minimization is built-in by construction and therefore offers no choice in terms of which energy to minimize.
+In [2] we successfully combined the advantages of meshless approaches and mesh-based variational methods by employing radial basis functions (RBFs) for mesh deformation.
+RBF space warps can handle arbitrary polyhedral meshes and offer a degree of smoothness comparable to mesh-based variational techniques.
+However, an inherent limitation of this approach is that the implicit energy minimization is built-in by construction and therefore offers no choice in terms of energy minimization.
 Furthermore, due to the global support of their basis functions, the resulting linear systems are dense and therefore limited in terms of scalability.